 How Can I Get in Contact with Dr. Chundru for Forensic Expert Witness Services?

-If you’re interested in having Dr. Chundru serve as your forensic pathology expert witness on a legal case, start by calling his office at (305) 283-3371 to schedule a consultation.
+If you’re interested in having Dr. Chundru serve as your forensic pathology expert witness on a legal case, start by calling his office to schedule a consultation.
 This can be over the phone or in person, depending on your availability.
 During your consultation, Dr. Chundru will take the time to learn all the facts related to your case, answer any questions you have about his role as a forensic pathologist, and learn what you want to accomplish through his services.